intel-iot-devkit/how-to-code-samples/line-following-robot/java/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a line-following robot that:
+Using a compatible Intel-based platform, this project lets you create a line-following robot that:

 - continuously checks the line finder sensor.
 - moves forward if on the line, using stepper motors.